inception-project/inception-project.github.io/_use-case-gallery/external-recommender/index.md

 parsing, named entity recognition in many different languages.
 The corresponding INCEpTION external recommender uses the [Flask](http://flask.pocoo.org/) Python framework to expose POS and NER prediction.

-The recommender itself is available on [Github](https://github.com/inception-project/external-recommender-spacy).
+The spaCy recommender is available on [Github](https://github.com/inception-project/external-recommender-spacy).

 ## Example INCEpTION project

-The INCEpTION project for this use case contains two documents without annotations.
+The INCEpTION project for this example contains two documents without annotations.
 They contain many named entities and tokens with diverse part of speech:

 * __Tesla-Britannica.txt__: A short article about Nicola Tesla, the Serbian-American inventor, electrical engineer, mechanical engineer, and futurist.